 This website uses cookies to enhance the browsing experience and provide additional functionality.
 It may also use third party cookies and tracking cookies.
 To learn more about how this site uses cookies and/or local storage, please read our privacy policy.

-The hippie movement was a youth
+The hippie movement was a youth revolution born in

-most faithful to the original ideas of Peace &
+my opinion, the most faithful to the original hippie

-Love were hippies mainly in England, The Netherlands
+ideas of Peace & Love were hippies mainly in

 The Netherlands was a popular destination for many

-hippies; especially those that left America for
+India, and those that left America for Europe to

-and open public spaces.
+open public spaces.
 Thus, Amsterdam was born as

 Europe's leading hippie heaven.